mhngu23/mhngu23/README.md

 - 👋 Hi, I’m @mhngu23/Henry
 - 👀 I’m interested in Artificial Intelligence and Machine Learning
-- 🌱 I’m currently studying Master of Artificial Intelligence at RMIT University
+- 🌱 I’m a graduated student from Master of Artificial Intelligence at RMIT University (GPA: 3.9/4.0)
 - 📫 I'm looking for collaborate and work opportunity

 <!---